yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_10.md

 ### Task 2: Apply DDM to email addresses

-From the findings of the Data Discovery & Classification report in ADS, you saw that email addresses are labelled Confidential.
 In this task, you use one of the built-in functions for making email addresses using DDM to help protect this information.
+From the findings of the Data Discovery & Classification report in ADS, you saw that email addresses are labelled Confidential

 1. For this, you will target the `LoginEmail` field in the `[dbo].[Gamer]` table.
 In the same **Query** window replace the existing script with the following and select
    **Execute**: